bondus/KlipperToolboard/README.md

 I'll very soon order another 20-30 board to send out to brave beta testers.

+---
+## 2020-06-24

+Ready to manufacture some more prototypes

+Among many small tweaks the heater mosfet is changed to a different one with better Rds at 3.3V Vgs.
+If I limit the board to 24V and a 40W heater it could use the same small mosfet as for the fans.

+Unfortunately JLCPCB are out of TMC2209 so I'll have to find a different prototype house that has them available.
+Perhaps one with 2oz outer copper layers for better thermals.

+CAN bus is surprisingly robust.
+I have tested it through a 50m roll of ethernat cable, various sketchy test setups with star networks, breadboards, close to EMC sources etc. It always works.
+The Bosch engineers did a good job almost 40 years ago.

+---

 # Can Hat
 ![Can Hat](CanHat.jpg)

 As a sub project to this board I have developed a little power and CAN distribution board combined with an MCP2515 CAN bus controller in the form of a Raspberry Pi Hat.
 It is a very simple little board but has turned out to be very valuable.

 With some more thought put into it I think it will be a good complement to the Huvud tool board.

+---